 – Before You Go Workshops –

-ODFI will be providing three summer school workshops in July 2019, and applications are now open.
-Click the links below for information including prices, dates, application forms and an outline of events.
+ODFI will be providing a 5-day summer school workshop in Oxford entitled Film as Process, Film as Theory.
+It will run from 20 to 24 July 2020 and applications are now open and can be downloaded here!
+Click here for information including prices, dates, application forms and an outline of events.

-All workshops will be held at Stanford House (Stanford University), 65 High Street, Oxford, UK, and are accredited by the European Documentary Network (EDN).
+The workshop will be held at Stanford House (Stanford University), 65 High Street, Oxford, UK, and is accredited by the European Documentary Network (EDN).

 In our intensive workshops, you will learn basic film and audio recording techniques to get good quality footage of your field expedition, laboratory experiment, educational project, or other film project.
 You will be able to test out latest software for cyber protection and archive creation as well as enjoy a session with VR and AR specialists experiencing cutting-edge technology currently being used to train astronauts.